ejmastnak/ejmastnak.github.io/notes/arch/basics/network-manager.md

 ---
-title: First Steps with NetworkManager
+title: First steps with NetworkManager on Linux
 ---

-# First Steps with NetworkManager
+# First steps with NetworkManager

 **Goal:** Connect to the Internet via Wi-Fi or Ethernet using NetworkManager from the command line.